 TV via a Roof Mounted Satellite Dish

 Satellite dishes vary in make, size and type.
 Some will operate from your 12v system with a quick press of a button inside your motorhome to lift the dish up and down, and some will require hand-cranking.

 The receiver you choose will depend on the type of tv you want to watch.
 It is advisable to have any satellite tv equipment fitted by an expert, they will be able to advise you on the options available.

-For an 85cm all-singing, all-dancing dish (the largest available) and external digital receiver bought and fitted in the UK costing around £2500.
+Satellite tv for motorhomes is the most expensive option, with an 85cm all-singing, all-dancing dish (the largest available) and external digital receiver bought and fitted in the UK costing around £2500.

 TV via a Portable Satellite Dish